SeaQL/seaql.github.io/SeaORM/docs/04-generate-entity/02-entity-structure.md

 ### Composite Key

 This is usually the case in junction tables, where a two-column tuple is used as the primary key.
-Simply annotate multiple columns to define a composite primary key.
-By default, `auto_increment` is `false` for composite key.
+Simply annotate multiple columns to define a composite primary key. `auto_increment` is `false` for composite key.

 The max arity of a primary key is 12.